Ladder of Advocacy — Concentrated Animal Feeding Operations

 3. Watchdog CAFOs & Water Bodies Near You For Increased Environmental or Public Health Threats

 You are the eyes and ears of your local community.
 Keep an eye out for signs of CAFO waste getting into water bodies such as fish kills, algal blooms, discolored (brown or reddish) water, and/or foul-smelling water.
 Keep an eye out for manure application during and directly after rainfall as a sign of manure runoff risk.
 Also keep an eye out for carcasses being disposed of in wastewater lagoons, fields, waterways, and roadways, as well as increased noises or smells from animals – these may signal that CAFOs are holding more animals than they are permitted for.
-Report these as environmental concerns to the Missouri Department of Natural Resources and alert MCE when you see these things through our Watchdog Report Form.
+Use MCE’s CAFO Advocacy Toolkit to learn more about documenting and reporting these concerns to regulators and taking action against CAFO expansion.
+You can also alert MCE when you see these things through our Watchdog Report Form.

 2. Call or Write Your State & Federally Elected Officials